TykTechnologies/tyk-charts/tyk-oss/README.md

 In order to enable installing Tyk Operator along-side Tyk OSS installation, please set `global.components.operator` to `true`.

-All other configurations related to Tyk Operator is available under `tyk-operator` section of `values.yaml` file.
+All other configurations related to Tyk Operator are available under `tyk-operator` section of `values.yaml` file.

 > [!NOTE]
 > Tyk Operator needs cert-manager to be installed.
 Make sure that cert-manager is installed as described in the